clarkevansteenderen/CBC_Tutorials/Tutorial_4/Tut4_SSR.md

 > with an associated p-value.
 High index values indicate linkage
 > disequilibrium (i.e. alleles are linked, and not independent) We will
 > first have a look at assessing LD using the poppr package.
 Hopper *et.
 > al.* used the genepop package, which we’ll get to later.
+In the figure below, heatmap colours represent the index value, and the values printed on each block are p-values.

 ``` r
 # LD across marker pairs over all populations: